The short version

 If your department is considering encryption, ask them: What documented problem are you solving?
 What alternatives did you consider?
 How will you ensure public access to emergency information?

-Don't wait until there's an emergency to find out your department is encrypted.
+Don't wait for an emergency to find out your department already went dark.
 Our database tracks the encryption status of thousands of police, sheriff, and fire departments across the country.

 What is police radio encryption?

-Police radio encryption scrambles communications so only officers with special radios can listen.
-For decades, anyone could tune in to police frequencies using a scanner.
-Now, many departments are switching to encrypted systems that completely block public access to real-time emergency information.
+Police radio encryption scrambles communications so only officers with authorized radios can hear them.
+For decades, anyone could tune in with a scanner.
+Now many departments have switched to encrypted systems that block public access entirely, cutting off real-time emergency information for anyone outside the department.

 Why should I care if I don't own a scanner?

-Even if you've never used a scanner, encryption affects you.
-It blocks journalists from reporting on emergencies, prevents neighbors from warning each other during dangerous situations, and eliminates public oversight of police.
-When your local department encrypts, you lose access to real-time information during emergencies that might affect your family.
+Encryption affects you even if you've never touched a scanner.
+It stops journalists from covering emergencies as they happen, prevents neighbors from warning each other during dangerous situations, and removes a meaningful check on police behavior.
+When your department encrypts, you lose access to real-time information during incidents that could affect your family.

 Is it legal to listen to police scanners?

-Yes, in all 50 states it's completely legal to listen to police scanners at home.
-Scanner listening has been a legal, encouraged public safety practice for over 90 years.
-The issue isn't legality - it's that encryption makes listening impossible regardless of the law.
+Yes, in all 50 states.
+Scanner listening has been a legal public safety practice for over 90 years.
+The issue isn't legality — encryption makes listening technically impossible, regardless of what the law says.

 What information do people get from scanners?